Budget Friendly Travel

 World Golf IMAX Theater

-Savvy shoppers can purchase combination tickets for discounts to attractions and tours through St. Augustine’s Old Town Trolley Tours and Ripley’s Believe It or Not!
-St. Augustine.
+Savvy shoppers can purchase combination tickets for discounts to attractions and tours through St. Augustine’s Old Town Trolley Tours and Ripley’s Sightseeing Trains.
 Many attractions and tours offer discounts on tickets if purchased online in advance.

 Here are more details about a few of the tours and attractions on the lists above.

-Whether or not you were a stellar student, you’ll enjoy a visit to the Oldest Wooden Schoolhouse Historic Museum and Gardens.
-Compare your school days to those in the 1700s.
-This original building is more than 200 years old and made of red cedar and cypress.
+Compare your school days to those in the 1700s at the Oldest Wooden School House Museum and Gardens, which features an original building more than 200 years old and made of red cedar and cypress.

-Enjoy a viewing classic films and broadcasts at the historic Corazon Cinema and Café while enjoying a full menu of eats.
+View classic films and first run movies at the historic Corazon Cinema and Café while enjoying a full menu of eats.

 Enjoy free samples at the San Sebastian Winery located in the historic East Coast Railway building.
-The winery is a pioneer in the development of table, sparkling and dessert wines from hybrid and muscadine grapes.
+The winery is a pioneer in the development of wines from hybrid and muscadine grapes.

 Affordable Vacation Stays